eplantequebec/mimportal_documentation/README.md

 MIMPORTAL Auto Documentation

 ## Getting Started
-Those 2 powershell scripts build HTML pages that describe the SETs and MPRs in the Portal.
+Those 2 powershell scripts build HTML pages that describe the SETs, CBG Groups and MPRs in the Portal.
 I made those PS during a MIM contract for a client.
 I wanted something to document the MPR and SET, but I used also that as a pedagogic tool.

 They probably have several bugs.
 And also, English is not my native language.
 Don't hesitate to correct and share the code!